ingageco/capacitor-site/pages/docs/index.md

 # Capacitor: Cross-platform Native Runtime for Web Apps

-<p class="intro">Capacitor is a cross-platform native runtime that makes it easy to build web apps that run natively on iOS, Android, <em>and</em> the web.
-Representing the next evolution of Hybrid apps, it provides a modern native container approach for teams who want to build web-first apps with full access to native SDKs when they need it.</p>
+Capacitor is a cross-platform native runtime that makes it easy to build web apps that run natively on iOS, Android, <em>and</em> the web.
+Representing the next evolution of Hybrid apps, it provides a modern native container approach for teams who want to build web-first apps with full access to native SDKs when they need it.

 <img src="/assets/img/docs/capacitor-index.png" style="max-height: 360px" />